-• Project O and P - Issue the 13th call
+• Project O and P - Programming recommendations for the 13th call

-4. Maintain Metrolink service and complete rail station improvements (Project R).
+4. Maintain Metrolink service and complete one rail station improvement project (Project R).

 Due to the COVID-19 pandemic, Metrolink implemented temporary service reductions.
 In April 2022, Metrolink partially restored some service in response to customer feedback and demand for more train trips.
-The three lines serving Orange County currently operate 45 weekday trains, 17 percent less service compared to the 54 weekday trains prior to COVID-19 related service reductions.
+The three lines serving Orange County currently operate 45 weekday trains, a 17 percent reduction from the 54 weekday trains operated prior to COVID-19.
 As ridership continues to recover, Metrolink and OCTA will continue to reassess the service needs in Orange County.
+For more details, see project updates on page 26.

-Within this program, funding is provided for rail corridor and station improvements to accommodate increased passenger train service including station upgrades, parking expansions, and safety enhancements, such as the Anaheim Canyon Metrolink Station Improvement Project, which began construction in May 2021.
+Within this program, funding is provided for rail corridor and station improvements to accommodate increased passenger train service including station upgrades, parking expansions, and safety enhancements, such as the Anaheim Canyon Metrolink Station Improvement Project, which began construction in May 2021 and was completed in January 2023.
+For more details, see project updates on page 27.

-In September 2021, tidal surges along with a failing slope severely degraded the Metrolink railroad track structure in the City of San Clemente.
-OCTA owns the railroad right-of-way (ROW) in the affected area.
-Metrolink has performed the majority of the emergency repair work with contract forces on behalf of OCTA.
-These repairs are being funded from the commuter rail fund.
-More enduring treatments are in the early stage of planning to ensure the stability of the tracks in this area.
-Future updates to the Next 10 Plan will need to consider the financial implications of the additional track improvement needs.
-For more details, see the project updates on page 25.
+In September 2021, a failing slope severely degraded the railroad track structure in the City of San Clemente.
+Emergency repairs were taken between late 2021 and early 2022.
+However, recent higher tidal events coupled with the movement of an ancient slide have continued to impact the stability of the track, leading to a suspension of passenger rail service in the area.
+OCTA is collaborating with Metrolink to perform emergency repairs.
+OCTA obtained a design-builder through the Board-approved emergency resolution to design and construct a ground anchor system to arrest the landslide movement to ensure the stability of the tracks in this area.
+Future updates to the Next 10 Plan will need to consider the financial implications of the long-term track improvement needs.
+For more details, see the project updates on page 28.

-5. Complete construction, secure vehicles, begin operating the OC Streetcar, and work with local jurisdictions to consider recommendations from planning studies to guide the development of future high-quality transit connections (Project S).
+5. Complete construction, secure vehicles, begin operating the OC Streetcar, and work with local jurisdictions to consider recommendations from planning studies to guide development of future high-quality transit connections (Project S).